 Homestead Hydro

-It was 3:00 AM in the middle of a classic Oregon ice storm when I realized the faucet was making that horrifying 'hiss-thump' sound.
+It was late one Tuesday evening last January during a classic Oregon ice storm when I realized the kitchen faucet was making that horrifying 'hiss-thump' sound.
 You know the one—the sound of a water system that has officially given up on life.
-No power meant no well pump, and no well pump meant I was standing in my kitchen with a handful of unwashed kale and two very thirsty, very confused Golden Retrievers.
+No power meant no well pump, and no well pump meant I was standing there with two very thirsty Golden Retrievers and a sink full of muddy kale.

-When we first moved to our 5-acre slice of heaven, I had this romantic Pinterest vision of gathering rainwater in beautiful wooden barrels and living off the land.
-Then I saw a chicken—specifically, my favorite-but-dumbest hen, Brenda—standing on the roof directly above the collection gutter, doing... well, what chickens do.
-Suddenly, that 'natural' water didn't look so refreshing.
+When we first moved here, I had this romantic Pinterest vision of gathering rainwater in beautiful wooden barrels.
+Then I saw Brenda—my favorite-but-clueless hen—standing on the roof directly above the collection gutter, doing... well, what chickens do.
+Suddenly, that 'natural' rainwater didn't look like something I wanted to put in my coffee.

 1. The Hero Pick: SmartWaterBox